UST-QuAntiL/quantil-docs/docs/index.md

 Further, available implementations, related other algorithms, patterns, and publications of them can be added and linked.
 But also the execution part is considered.
 QC Atlas enables collecting information about existing software platforms, cloud services, and their offered compute resources, such as quantum computers or quantum simulators.

+### Application

+The Quantum Humanities Analyse Tool [QHANA](https://github.com/UST-QuAntiL/qhana) is a toolset of Machine Learning techniques for classical and quantum hardware.

 ### Analysis & Execution
 The [Circuit Transformer](./user-guide/circuit-transformer.md) enables the translation of a given circuit into different languages.